-If you have an established website, this may not be a very big issue but if you are starting out now, this is a huge problem.
+If you have an established website, this may not be a big issue, but starting now is a huge problem.

 What should you do?
-Adjust your keyword research strategy and start looking for keywords that are less competitive i.e. long tail keywords.
+Adjust your keyword research strategy and start looking for less competitive keywords, i.e., long-tail keywords.

-Long tail keywords make up 70% of all searches and it’s your only opportunity to start ranking high on Google for keywords that can bring targeted traffic to your website, in a relatively short amount of time.
+Long-tail keywords make up 70% of all searches, and it’s your only opportunity to start ranking high on Google for keywords that can bring targeted traffic to your website in a relatively short time.

 In other words, there is no point in spending your time and effort on popular keywords that it’s impossible to rank.
-Better start with the low hanging fruit and built your way up.
+Better start with the low-hanging fruit and build your way up.

-Once you manage to achieve high rankings for several longtail keywords, you also increase your chances of ranking for seed keywords as well.
+Once you achieve high rankings for several longtail keywords, you also increase your chances of ranking for seed keywords.

-How to find long tail keywords?
-There are a number of ways to find long-tail keywords.
+How do you find long-tail keywords?
+There are several ways to find long-tail keywords.

 You can manually search Google and look for the ‘People also ask’ or ‘related searches’ section.
-You can also go to Wikipedia and Amazon and see what people are searching.
+You can also go to Wikipedia and Amazon and see what people are searching for.

 Revisit the Keyword Magic tool and use the ‘Advanced Filters’ to search for keywords that have 4 words or more.
 Just enter the number 4 into the ‘Words Count’ box and click Enter.